 After surgery, patients want to resume their favorite activities, including reading, as quickly as possible.
 Your eye doctor will determine when your eyes and vision have recovered and you are ready to enjoy your daily activities based on your recovery from retinal detachment surgery.
 You will need some follow-up eye exams to ensure that your eyes are healing well and that your retina remains in position.
 To schedule an appointment, call us today.

-Our practice provides low vision management, aids and devices to patients from Denver, Colorado Springs, Fort Collins, and Boulder, Nebraska and surrounding communities.
+Our practice provides low vision management, aids and devices to patients from Denver, McCook, Colorado Springs, and , Nebraska and surrounding communities.

 Q: What Are the Risk Factors for Retinal Detachment?